Special feature: Easily understand air pollution

 What about heavy metals?

-Heavy metals are metallic elements present naturally in the environment, and used massively in industry.
+Heavy metals are metallic elements naturally present in the environment, and used massively in industry.

 To be more precise about their composition, in European law, they are defined as such: